Karrueche Tran Files Restraining Order, Says Chris Brown Threatened To Kill Her

 According to TMZ, Karrueche applied for and received a restraining order to keep Chris Brown away from her after he reportedly threatened to kill her if she didn’t take him back.
-She claims that Brown told a “few people that he was going to kill me” in the sworn affidavit.
+She claims that Brown told a “few people that he was going to kill me” in the affidavit.
 She also claims that Chris threatened to hurt her friends if she didn’t take him back, prompting her to seek a restraining order to protect her mother and brother as well.

 A post shared by karrueche (@karrueche) on